drone/docs/content/usage/secrets/registries_global.md

 # Restricting Access

-Currently, global registry credentials do not support any attribute-based constraints (repo, images, events).
+Currently, global registry credentials do not support any attribute-based usage constraints (repo, images, events).

 This is because registry credentials are internal-only to drone, and unlike secrets, are never exposed to the build.